ANA-POTJE/ML_Model_for_Movie_Review_Sentiment_Analysis/README.md

 Finally, a Pipeline was used in each of the models for Feature extraction and Training steps (Pipeline from Scikit-learn).

 # STEP 4: Evaluating the classifier
-To evaluate each of the three models we used Accuracy_score and Confusion_matrix metrics, both from the Scikit-learn library.<br />
-The results are presented below ... <br />
+To evaluate each of the three models we used Accuracy_score and Confusion_matrix metrics, both from the Scikit-learn library.
+The results are presented below. <br />
 <br />

 # Results: